johnwesley755/vutoria-demo-store/README.md

 # 📸 Vutoria - AR-Powered Virtual Try-On

-Welcome to **Vuforia**, an innovative e-commerce platform featuring an **AI-powered virtual try-on system** for a seamless shopping experience.
+Welcome to **Vutoria**, an innovative e-commerce platform featuring an **AI-powered virtual try-on system** for a seamless shopping experience.
 With Vuforia, users can visualize products in real-time before making a purchase, revolutionizing online shopping. 🚀

 ---